Glenn McGrath: Personal life

 Glenn's first wife, Jane Louise (née Steele), was born in the United Kingdom and had worked as a flight attendant before their marriage.
-Glenn and Jane met at a Hong Kong nightclub called "Joe Bananas" in 1995, and married in 2001.
+Glenn and Jane met at a Hong Kong nightclub called "Joe Bananas" in 1995, and married in 1999.
 They had two children.
 Jane McGrath fought recurrent battles with metastatic breast cancer, having been first diagnosed in 1997.
 On 26 January 2008 (Australia Day) Glenn and Jane McGrath were both made Members of the Order of Australia.
 Jane McGrath died, aged 42, on 22 June 2008 from complications following cancer surgery.

 Glenn McGrath met Sara Leonardi, an interior designer, during the 2009 Indian Premier League.
 They married at home in Cronulla on 18 November 2010.
 In April 2011 McGrath put his home on the market for $6 million.
 Their daughter was born in 2015.

 In 2015 McGrath received widespread criticism when it was revealed he had killed a variety of animals during a hunting safari in South Africa.
-Photographs of McGrath appeared on the website of Chipitani Safaris, a game park, showing him crouched beside what looked to be a dead buffalo, two hyenas and the tusks of an elephant.
+McGrath told Australian Shooter magazine that "I'm keen to get into trophy hunting, no animal in particular, but a big safari in Africa would be great."
+Photographs of McGrath subsequently appeared on the website of Chipitani Safaris, a game park, showing him crouched beside what looked to be a dead buffalo, two hyenas and the tusks of an elephant.
 He subsequently expressed his regret.
-McGrath had earlier told Australian Shooter magazine that "I’m keen to get into trophy hunting, no animal in particular, but a big safari in Africa would be great."